 What is Spectroscopy?
 Definition and Types

 Different types of radiative energy used in spectroscopy include electrons, neutrons, ions, and acoustic waves.
-However, by far the most widely studied is electromagnetic radiation in the UV, visible, and IR regions.
+However, by far the most widely studied type is electromagnetic radiation in the UV, visible, and IR regions.
 For this reason, the term "spectroscopy" is often interchangeably with "optical spectroscopy".

 Optical spectroscopy has applications in numerous fields of scientific research including materials science, biomedicine, astrophysics, and environmental analysis.
 Depending on the experimental set up, it can be used to measure absorption, transmission, reflectivity, scattering emission (photoluminescence and fluorescence), Raman scattering (via Raman spectroscopy), and more.